iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 > ⚠️ An external cache could be
 > [shared](/doc/use-cases/shared-development-server) among copies of a DVC
 > project.
 Please **do not** use external outputs in that scenario, as
-> `dvc checkout` in any project would overwrite the working data for all of
+> `dvc checkout` in any project would overwrite the working data for all
-> them.
+> projects.

 ## Examples